GhnimiWael/OpenChat/README.md

 3. An SSL socket connection between clients and server, with the server acting as both a server and a certificate authority (CA).
 4. Digital signatures using elliptic curves.

-# Security issues:
-A potential issue with the current verification process for clients on a server is that the client initially sends their public key to the server.

-To address this, an alternative solution could be implementing a login/registration system for clients, which would generate a public key and store it in a database for the server to check during each challenge.

-Additionally, it has been noted that the SSL certificate verification from the client currently lacks an implemented callback function, and further research is necessary to make this aspect of the verification process secure.

 ## Base Points

 The Python chat application consists of the following files: